 - No Ending: After we see Tod kiss Gina, then go off to ride her horse (not a euphemism), the credits roll.
 We don't know if Tod lived for the next hour or next decade.
 Probably the point.

-- Situational Sexuality: There's a part of the film where Tod spends time in a hospital with another boy named Roy.
-Roy is Todd's age and shares his condition who seems a little too happy to have a bunk mate and won't really talk about anything other than masturbation and/or sex.
+- Situational Sexuality: Tod spends time in the hospital with another boy named Roy, who's his age and shares his condition (albeit for a lot less time).
+He seems a little too happy to have a bunkmate and doesn't talk about anything other than masturbation and/or sex.
 And how he wants to have sex with everything.
 EVERYTHING.

 - Stalking Is Love: Tod watches Gina through binoculars which is either endearing or weird.